SRUN-Sochettra/SRUN-Sochettra/README.md

 <tr>
 <td width="60%" valign="top">

 👋 Hey!
 I'm Sochettra — a second-year IT student from 🇰🇭 surviving on Java, caffeine, and sheer stubbornness.

+Also, they said "learn to code and the possibilities are endless."
+Bro I have 47 browser tabs open, 3 unfinished projects, and a Java assignment due in 6 hours.
+The only thing that's endless is my while(true) loop.

 I build full-stack things.
 Sometimes they work on the first try. *(They don't.)*